-Configuration statement Allowed values Default value Required or optional Purpose advisor_takeover_policy automatic manual manual Optional Specifies the action that a secondary Advisor takes when it determines that a primary Advisor has stopped. advisor_timeout 10 - 600 (in seconds) 10 Optional Specifies how often the Advisor checks the availability of the peer Advisor. agent_connection_port 1 - 65535 None Required Specifies the port on which the primary Advisor listens for connections from Agents agent_id_list None Required Specifies which Agents are allowed to connect to the primary Advisor. cross_sysplex_list None Required if TCP/IP applications make up at least one workload Specifies the mapping of second-tier load balancers and their respective site name for a specific workload, and the failure detection interval for the workload. debug_level 0 - 255 7 Optional Specifies the level of debug information that is logged. failure_detection_interval 10 - 600 (in seconds) 60 Optional Specifies the interval that the primary Advisor waits before determining a site failure. intermediary_node_list None Optional Specifies the mapping of intermediary nodes and their respective site name for a specific workload. lb_connection_v4 None Required if lb_connection_v6 is not specified Specifies the IPv4 address and port on which the primary Advisor listens for connections from external load balancers. lb_connection_v6 None Required if lb_connection_v4 is not specified Specifies the IPv6 address and port on which the primary Advisor listens for connections from external load balancers. lb_id_list None Required Specifies which external load balancers are allowed to connect to the primary Advisor. management_guest_list None Required if the Advisor communicates with one or more Linux on System z Management Agents Specifies the Linux on System z guest names and IP addresses that the Linux on System z Management Agents monitor. peer_advisor_id The IPv4 address on the lb_connection_v4 statement or, if not specified, the IPv6 address on the lb_connection_v6 statement Optional Specifies the IP address on the primary Advisor that the secondary Advisor uses to connect to. query_workload_list None Optional Specifies the Active/Query workload, its associated Active/Standby workload, and the distribution method for the Active/Query workload. sna_application_list None Required if SNA applications make up at least one workload Specifies the SNA application names and their respective site name for the specific workload. update_interval 10 - 600 (in seconds) 10 Optional Specifies how frequently the Agents update the primary Advisor with new information.
+Configuration statement Allowed values Default value Required or optional Purpose advisor_takeover_policy automatic manual manual Optional Specifies the action that a secondary Advisor takes when it determines that a primary Advisor has stopped. advisor_timeout 10 - 600 (in seconds) 10 Optional Specifies how often the Advisor checks the availability of the peer Advisor. agent_connection_port 1 - 65535 None Required Specifies the port on which the primary Advisor listens for connections from Agents. agent_id_list None Required Specifies which Agents are allowed to connect to the primary Advisor. cross_sysplex_list None Required if TCP/IP applications make up at least one workload Specifies the mapping of second-tier load balancers and their respective site name for a specific workload, and the failure detection interval for the workload. debug_level 0 - 255 7 Optional Specifies the level of debug information that is logged. failure_detection_interval 10 - 600 (in seconds) 60 Optional Specifies the interval that the primary Advisor waits before determining a site failure. intermediary_node_list None Optional Specifies the mapping of intermediary nodes and their respective site name for a specific workload. lb_connection_v4 None Required if lb_connection_v6 is not specified Specifies the IPv4 address and port on which the primary Advisor listens for connections from external load balancers.
+Also specifies the IPv4 address used by the primary Advisor to accept connections from Agents or the secondary Advisor. lb_connection_v6 None Required if lb_connection_v4 is not specified Specifies the IPv6 address and port on which the primary Advisor listens for connections from external load balancers.
+Also specifies the IPv6 address used by the primary Advisor to accept connections from Agents or the secondary Advisor. lb_id_list None Required if the cross_sysplex_list or sna_application_list is specified Specifies which external load balancers are allowed to connect to the primary Advisor. management_guest_list None Required if the Advisor communicates with one or more Linux on System z Management Agents Specifies the Linux on System z guest names and IP addresses that the Linux on System z Management Agents monitor. mq_manager_list None Required if MQ workloads are monitored.
+Specifies the MQ queue managers, IBM MQ clusters, and MQ cluster queues that the z/OS Agents monitor. peer_advisor_id The IPv4 address on the lb_connection_v4 statement or, if not specified, the IPv6 address on the lb_connection_v6 statement Optional Specifies the IP address on the primary Advisor that the secondary Advisor uses to connect to.